-Our charitable contributions support our customers, employees and communities through a targeted program which ties into our brand and enhances our reputation as a corporate citizen.
-We foster initiatives which address family and community issues, health and research, the arts, educational endeavours improving literacy, and post-secondary investor education programs which are closely aligned with the capital markets industry.
-We also have a corporate matching program which supports organizations important to individual employees by matching a portion of their personal gifts.
+Our charitable contributions support our communities through a targeted program which ties into our brand and enhances our reputation as a corporate citizen.
+We focus on initiatives which address social welfare, health and health-related research, as well as education, and financial literacy which are closely aligned with the capital markets industry.
+TMX Group also has a corporate matching program which supports organizations important to individual employees by matching a portion of their personal gifts.

-Our major contributions in 2012 included support for the United Way, Frontier College, Philip Aziz Centre, Marie-Vincent Foundation and the National Ballet of Canada, in addition to a number of not-forprofit organizations in communities across Canada.
-We also continued our support of the Capital Markets Institute at the Rotman School of Business of the University of Toronto, and announced a long-term commitment to fund innovation through the M.A.R.S.
-Centre for Impact Investing.
+Our major contributions in 2013 included support for the United Way - Centraide, Frontier College, Junior Achievement, and the Princess Margaret Hospital Foundation, in addition to a number of charitable organizations in communities across Canada.
+We also continued our support of the Capital Markets Institute at the Rotman School of Business of the University of Toronto, the Junior Economic Club of Canada, and the MaRS Centre for Impact Investing.